Organizational Culture, Health & Safety

 • Flextime:

-The flextime system allows employees to decide the times when they start and cease working.
+The flextime system allows employees to decide the times when they start and cease working (shortfalls within 10 hours may be carried over to the next month).

 • Teleworking: